 Nicolasa Kuster, Program Director for Woodwind Instruments

-Assistant Professor of Bassoon, 2008
+Associate Professor of Bassoon, 2008

 B.A., B.M., Oberlin College Conservatory of Music.

 B.M.Ed., Indiana University, 1973.

 Lecturer in Oboe, 1990.